We created these pointers to help you get started:

 - Find your way around by familiarizing yourself with the navigation and key concepts

-- Connect a data source such as a Professional Services Automation (PSA) tool or Remote Monitoring and Management (RMM) tool, or both
+- Connect one or more data sources such as a Professional Services Automation (PSA) tool or Remote Monitoring and Management (RMM) tool, or both

-- Create flexible asset designs from inbuilt templates and from your current workflow
+- Create flexible assets from pre-built templates and from your current workflow

-- Document one model client to learn as much as you can about IT Glue
+- Start documenting one model client to learn as much as you can about IT Glue

 What is IT Glue?